 That’s where the Community Emergency Response Team (CERT) comes in.
 Lake Forest launched a CERT program earlier this year to train residents to fill the void in major emergencies until professionals arrive.
 CERT is national program, under the Federal Emergency Management Agency (FEMA.)

 Lake Forest launched its CERT program in 2019.
 The City’s first CERT class “graduated” in March and the second in July.
-More than 50 residents have passed the training The CERT program includes eight classes delivered in 3-hour sessions:
+More than 50 residents have passed the training The CERT program includes eight hands-on classes delivered in 3-hour sessions: